Chiropteman Objects

 Results of the analysis (UI)

-The mask can also do calculations, create voice simulations, and make all kinds of thermal or chemical scanning at Twain's request.
+It can also do calculations, create voice simulations, and make all kinds of thermal or chemical scanning at Twain's request.
 AI-Fred can also suggest measures of action or alternatives to the protagonist's deductions.
 Its character seems to be based on a somewhat more jovial version of Alfred Pennyworth, retaining his common sense and his spare humour.

 [IMGs pending]

 As it could not be otherwise, our protagonist uses all kinds of gadgets that help him in his daily life.
-However, as an investigator, Brooks possesses his intellect and the mask, so most of his usual objects are:
+However, as an investigator, Brooks possesses his intellect and the helmet, so most of his usual objects are:

-The Bat's main vehicle is a modified version of a conventional car of its time, with an elongated front part and multiple details on the body that emulate the aesthetics of its mask.
-Although the vehicle is conventional in its features, the mask allows Brooks to have databases of all the city streets, digitized maps, night vision and a series of advantages that make it a unique vehicle in the 40s (when driven by him).
+The Bat's main vehicle is a modified version of a conventional car of its time, with an elongated front part and multiple details on the body that emulate the aesthetics of its helmet.
+Although the vehicle is conventional in its features, the helmet allows Brooks to have databases of all the city streets, digitized maps, night vision and a series of advantages that make it a unique vehicle in the 40s (when driven by him).

 [IMGs pending]

-Little is known about Langstrom.
+Backstory: Little is known about Langstrom.
 The records preserved of him are vague and incoherent.
 The identity of at least four people who respond to the same name has been registered in the last 150 years, the last of them is that of a supposed scientist whose activity remains extremely active.
 However, The Bat Man connects the dots to establish a connection between Langstrom and a whole series of horrible crimes, in which the victims appear completely bled, if not dismembered.

 Langstrom is a vampire of unknown age who has been feeding on the city's inhabitants for as long as it has existed.
 His real origin is unknown, but he does not seem to age nor does his bloodlust subside.